 So, without further ado, I present a handy alphabetized list of copyright misconceptions.
 Please add any others you can think of in the comments.
 I’m going to need your collective help on this—especially if a certain 14-myth guy out of the U.K. decides to expand his article.

-22 Copyright Myths and Counting
+27 Biggest Copyright Myths and Counting

 Copyright notice hasn’t been required since 1989.
-Yet I have one on the bottom on this page, as do most other websites, books, and movies.
+Yet I have one on the bottom of this page, as do most other websites, books, and movies.
 Why do we still use them?
 Who knows.
 Maybe we’re stuck in the eighties.
 Maybe it’s because they look cool and frighten away would-be infringers.
 Kind of like carrying garlic if you happen to run into a vampire.
 Plus, they’re free.
 Here, take a few for good luck: ©©©©©©©©©©

 Credit, Curing Infringement by Giving

 You should give credit to whom credit is due.
 According to Dictionary.com, this phrase was coined by Samuel Adams back in 1777.
 See what I did there?
 I gave credit to Dictionary.com and I taught you something about Samuel Adams that doesn’t relate to either the American Revolution or to beer.
 Anyway, while you should give credit because it’s the right thing to do, doing so won’t legally absolve you of an otherwise valid infringement claim should the copyright owner come calling.

 Declaration of Fair Use

 You may have seen bad advice like this on YouTube, so let’s clear it up: If your content qualifies as fair use, it’s legal to post it.
 But if it doesn’t qualify, simply asserting that it’s fair use is legally meaningless and certainly doesn’t “guaranty” that you won’t receive a takedown notice.